Plantar Fasciitis Is a Common Condition of Heel Pain

 The most immediate step to address plantar fasciitis is to reduce the forces that are stressing the plantar fascia.
 One offloading technique is low-dye strapping, where your plantar fasciitis specialist applies medical tape to the foot to support the relevant areas, such as the arch or ankle.
 This can be very helpful either before or during a running event.

-However, taping is only a short-term solution, addressing immediate pain, swelling, and inflammation.
-To best recover, it is best to adapt your exercise routine to include more non-weight-bearing exercises.
+However, taping is only a short-term solution that addresses immediate pain, swelling, and inflammation.
+To best recover, adapt your exercise routine to include more non-weight-bearing activities.
 Sometimes, taking a break from running may be necessary to ensure your foot recovers.

 Non-Invasive Plantar Fasciitis Treatment Options

 - Shockwave Therapy: Extracorporeal shockwave therapy can help you get back on your feet immediately and is part of a balanced treatment protocol if you’re looking for a quick way to heal plantar fasciitis.
-It is used to alleviate short-term pain by stimulating local inflammation, increasing blood circulation, and regenerating tissue.
+It is used to alleviate short-term pain by stimulating local inflammation, increasing blood circulation, and promoting tissue regeneration.

-- Footwear Assessment: Tight calf muscles appear to be a risk factor that can lead to your body overcompensating, resulting in plantar fasciitis.
+- Footwear Assessment: Tight calf muscles are a risk factor that can lead to your body overcompensating, resulting in plantar fasciitis.
 An assessment with our podiatrist can help you identify the proper footwear with the right amount of cushioning.
-Wearing running shoes with a higher heel-to-toe drop, for example, will ensure all parts are cushioned enough and prevent other injuries like blisters or calluses caused by friction.
+Wearing running shoes with a higher heel-to-toe drop, for example, will ensure all parts are adequately cushioned and prevent other injuries, such as blisters or calluses caused by friction.

 - Orthotic Insoles: Sometimes, the problem lies with the angle of the foot when it lands on the ground.
-Orthotic insoles can help to correct extreme foot pronation, where the arch of the foot flattens due to the angle of the step.
-Foot orthotic insoles, in many cases, will relieve the pain by altering the way the foot lands, reducing the excess force passing through the plantar fascia.
+Orthotic insoles can help correct extreme foot pronation, in which the arch of the foot flattens due to the angle of the step.
+In many cases, foot orthotics will relieve pain by altering the way the foot lands, reducing the excess force transmitted through the plantar fascia.
 Custom-made or premade orthotic insoles can be catered to your gait to help the plantar fascia function properly.
-Adjusting the angle and pressure on the foot through orthotic insoles can also help restore the foot to its usual function, hopefully addressing the conditions that allow for plantar fasciitis.
+Adjusting the angle and pressure on the foot with orthotic insoles can also help restore the foot to its usual function, hopefully addressing the conditions that contribute to plantar fasciitis.

-- Exercises: Regular stretches throughout the day can help by building strength and flexibility in the plantar fascia and Achilles tendon.
+- Exercises: Regular stretching throughout the day can help build strength and flexibility in the plantar fascia and Achilles tendon.
 Stretching the calf and hamstring muscles also helps reduce the stress on the plantar fascia.
 Your podiatrist may recommend using a cooled rolling instrument under the foot three times a day to alleviate the pain from the condition.
-These exercises are all part of the treatment our podiatrist may recommend as part of your foot mobilization therapy.
+These exercises are all part of the treatment our podiatrist may recommend for your foot mobilisation therapy.

-- Night Splints: As mentioned, part of the problem with plantar fasciitis is that the muscles in the foot can tighten overnight, creating more pain and discomfort in the morning.
-Night splints help to stretch the foot throughout the night and prevent you from contracting the muscles while sleeping.
-They can be worn with socks to make the device more comfortable while helping to ease your pain and assisting in healing.
+- Night Splints: As mentioned, one problem with plantar fasciitis is that the foot muscles can tighten overnight, worsening pain and discomfort in the morning.
+Night splints help stretch the foot throughout the night and prevent muscle contraction while sleeping.
+They can be worn with socks to make the device more comfortable, ease your pain, and assist in healing.

 Can Plantar Fasciitis Cause Toe Pain?

-The cause of plantar fasciitis is not completely understood as clinical research continues to evaluate the condition and deepen our understanding of it.
+The cause of plantar fasciitis is not fully understood, as clinical research continues to evaluate the condition and deepen our understanding.
 From our experience with patients who come into our podiatry clinic, the factors that contribute to heel pain include:

 - Micro-tendon tears that stretch from the heel to the big toe